Dhadzo/youtube_clone/README.md

 # youtube_clone
 This is a clone of the Youtube app made using react native and the youtube data api.
-It contains only the main features of youtube and it's intended for educational purposes.
+It contains the main features of Youtube and it's intended for educational purposes only.

 ## How to install and run the app on an emulator.
 1. Clone the repository